brianz98/A-Fortran-Electronic-Structure-Program/README.md

 The end goal of this project will be performing HF, MP2, CCSD, and CCSD(T), as per the original tutorial, but with additional support for multicore processors (modern CPUs, GPUs).

+A report on this project as submitted to the MPhil in Scientific Computing course at the University of Cambridge, can be found [here](https://github.com/brianz98/A-Fortran-Electronic-Structure-Programme/blob/master/report.pdf).

 ## Progress / to-do
 - [x] Geometry read-in
 - [x] Integral read-in